DucNg/DucNg.github.io/content/cv/_index.md

 ### Current position, fullstack developer

-**Skello, Paris (75), France, 2021**
+**Skello, Paris (75), France, 2021, now**

-_Rails, Vue.js, AWS, PostgreSQL_
+_Rails, Vue.js, AWS, PostgreSQL, TypeScript, Serverless_

 Building new version of a high productivity schedule software using Vue.js and Rails.
-Backend reworked and frontend entierly remade from scratch.
+Backend reworked and frontend entirely remade from scratch.

 Work in an AWS dev ops environment.

-Contribution in creation of AWS microservices : KPI, mailing, invoices
+Contribution in creation of AWS serverless microservices in TypeScript.

+Redaction of technical specifications.

 ### Internship, fullstack developer in ReactJS